Crock Pots and Flip Flops

 Food Allergies

-All of the ingredients I use are gluten-free.
-My husband has celiac disease, which means you are allergic to gluten.
+All of the ingredients I use in this recipe are gluten-free.
 We only make recipes that are gluten-free and test tons of gluten-free products to see what tastes best.

 Cornbread Muffin Mix